jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists addcombo " + listName + " " + picks.join(" "));
 ```
 __
-lists addcombo - Asks the user to type a name for the new combo-list.
+ui lists addcombo - Asks the user to type a name for the new combo-list.
 Asks the user to choose different lists.
 Creates the combo-list, attached to the different lists.